Utah Point System

 |Other Moving Violations||40|

-By safe driving, you can clear your own record.
-As an incentive to safety, the point system provides that when you drive one full year without a moving traffic violation conviction, one-half the points acquired will be removed from your record.
-If you drive two successive years without a conviction, all points will be deleted.
-Points for individual convictions are automatically removed from your record three years after the date of the violation.
-As a further incentive, 50 points may be deleted from your record for completion of a driver improvement course recommended by a division hearing officer.
+By driving safely, you can clear your record.
+As an incentive for safety, the point system provides that when you drive one (1) full year without a moving traffic violation conviction, half the points acquired will be removed from your record.
+If you drive two (2) successive years without a conviction, all points will be removed.
+Points for individual convictions are automatically removed from your record three (3) years after the date of the violation.